espinosajuanma/aws-notes/courses/clf-c02/20231123231222/README.md

-# Types: Software as a Service
+# CC Types: Software as a Service

 > Or SaaS